Ryan McMahon Player Props: Rockies vs. Red Sox

 Ryan McMahon At The Plate

-- McMahon leads Colorado with 63 hits and a team-best slugging percentage of .481.
+- McMahon leads Colorado in slugging percentage (.488) and total hits (64) this season.

-- Among the qualifying hitters in MLB play, his batting average ranks 70th, his on-base percentage ranks 69th, and he is 34th in the league in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 70th, his on-base percentage ranks 61st, and he is 30th in the league in slugging.

-- McMahon will look to extend his five-game hitting streak.
-He's batting .316 with one homer over the course of his last games.
+- McMahon will look to extend his six-game hitting streak.
+He's batting .316 with one homer in his last outings.

-- In 37.5% of his games this year, McMahon has had at least one RBI.
-He's picked up more than one in 10.9% and driven in three or more of his team's runs in four contests.
+- McMahon has had an RBI in 24 games this year (36.9%), including seven multi-RBI outings (10.8%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.